MattsSe/thingworx-docker/README.md

 ## Setup

-Add your Thingworx.war file to the build folder. - Tested with TW v7.2.5 -
+Add your Thingworx.war file to the build folder and update the correspondent install files on the install folder. **Tested with v7.2.5**

 The Java, PostgresSQL database and Tomcat Server are already incluided as part of this container.
+For development only.

 ```
 docker build -t thingworx .